-We have audited the accompanying consolidated balance sheets of Quanex Building Products Corporation and subsidiaries (the "Company") as of October 31, 2013 and 2012, and the related consolidated statements of income, comprehensive income, stockholders' equity, and cash flows for each of the three years in the period ended October 31, 2013.
-These consolidated financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the financial statements based on our audits.
+We have audited the accompanying consolidated balance sheet of Quanex Building Products Corporation and subsidiaries (the "Company") as of October 31, 2013, and the related consolidated statements of income (loss), comprehensive income (loss), stockholders' equity, and cash flows for the years ended October 31, 2013 and 2012.
+These financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements based on our audits.